angelaalmeron/angelaalmeron.github.io/projects/alma-mater-app.md

 <img width="700px" src="../img/lhs-alma-mater/am-workspace.png" class="img-thumbnail" >

 ### Try it out yourself!
-If you are ever interested, you can try out the game yourself with an option to view and edit the code!
+If you are ever interested, you can try out the app yourself with an option to view and edit the code!
 Enjoy the app!
 [LHS Alma Mater App](https://studio.code.org/projects/applab/vA4huXufMyU3RNVgLMtgHObxCiyUk9p19UHcsBO6hLQ)